Travel Grants FAQ

-Q: I am enrolled in the medical school but I spend all my time in the Biology department’s laboratories.
-I hang out with Homewood students; I’m as much a Homewood grad student as anyone else.
+Q: I am enrolled in the medical school, but I spend all my time in a Homewood department/I hang out with Homewood students/I’m as much a Homewood grad student as anyone else.
 Am I eligible?

-A: No, GRO travel grants are exclusively for KSAS and WSE enrolled graduate students.
+A: No, unfortunately GRO travel grants are exclusively for KSAS and WSE enrolled graduate students.

-Q: My advisor is affiliated with an eligible dept. I am in Biotech program and I work for her.
+Q: My advisor is affiliated with an eligible department, but I am in an Advanced Academic Program (AAP).
+Am I eligible?

 A: Advanced Academic Programs (AAP) are not represented in GRO.
 Regardless of your advisor’s affiliation, your SIS registration must show that you got admitted to and are presently registered in one of the eligible programs that we have listed for this round of applications.

 Q: I am enrolled in an interdisciplinary program.
 While one of them is eligible, another is not.
 What about my eligibility?

 A: You can apply if your home department/program is eligible.

 Q: Why do you disqualify our department every now and then?

 A: As part of our effort to represent the majority of Homewood grads, the GRO encourages all departments to send their representatives to General Council (GC) meetings.
 To incentivize and promote participation we have decided on this policy: if at least one of your departmental representatives was present in at least 50% of the GC meetings in the semester prior to the lottery period, your department should be eligible.

 Q: I was sick and could not complete my application.
 Can you please extend the deadline for me?